Houston IRS Debt Relief Lawyer

 How Keeling Law Can Help With Your IRS Debt?

+As a an IRS debt consolidation settlement attorney, Keeling Law Firm is able to answer all your questions.
 Taxes are often a financial problem.
 If you owe taxes to the IRS, you should consider seeking a payment plan to avoid collection procedures.
 If you cannot pay your tax obligations and other necessities of life, you likely need professional advice from an IRS attorney.

 In a Chapter 7 bankruptcy liquidation or in a Chapter 13 reorganization, the various taxpayer obligations to the IRS may be determined to be dischargeable, non-dischargeable, priority, secured, unsecured, or combinations of the foregoing.

 Do not assume there is nothing you can do.
 Get advice from one of our IRS lawyers.
 In a consumer bankruptcy context, we address IRS issues as they apply to consumers, their families, and, as appropriate, to privately-owned businesses.
-We work with taxpayers to determine how to handle IRS obligations in the context of the clients’ assets, other liabilities, and financial situation.
+We work with taxpayers to determine how to handle IRS obligations in the context of the client's assets, other liabilities, and financial situation.

 If you have an IRS debt that you cannot presently pay, you are welcome to contact Keeling Law Firm, schedule a no-cost appointment, and meet with one of our IRS attorneys.
 We will be pleased to review your situation with you.